Elastic-Suite/oro-demo/src/UPGRADE.md

 Please also refer to [CHANGELOG.md](CHANGELOG.md) for a list of significant changes in the code that may affect the upgrade of some customizations.

+### 5.1.3

+Fixed issue in Merge by Priority strategy optimization when pre-calculated CPL was used.
+It is recommended to rebuild CPL's if Merge by Priority strategy is used:

+- Run sql query `DELETE FROM oro_price_list_combined; DELETE FROM oro_price_product_combined;`
+- Run command `php bin/console oro:price-lists:schedule-recalculate --all`

 ### 5.1.0 RC

 Added `.env-app` files support and removed most of the parameters from the config/parameters.yml in favor of environment variables with DSNs.
 For more details, see [the migration guide](https://doc.oroinc.com/master/backend/setup/dev-environment/env-vars/).